nik-antares/webrtc-trans-recv/README.md

 # webrtc-trans-recv
-Simple audio transmitter and reciever app in Nodejs for testing purposes.
+Simple nodejs app with seperate audio transmitter and reciever pages for testing purposes.